 District Annual Education Report

-The DISTRICT AER is available for you to review electronically by visiting the following website - https://bit.ly/39O7wbb, or you may review a copy in the main office at your child’s school.
+The DISTRICT AER is available for you to review electronically by visiting the following website - MI School Data, or you may review a copy in the main office at your child’s school.
 Each school will also be communicating their own AER to parents directly.

 These reports contain the following information: